jeff-adkisson/swe-3313-fall-2025/project/details-project-plan.md

 -  70% to 79%: meets most requirements, may have some organization or audio issues.
 -  69% or below: does not meet most requirements or has little or no audio.

-*Note: Presentations not posted to Github will not be graded.*
+*Note: Presentations not created in Loom and linked off of Github will not be graded.*

 ### Academic Honesty